 And that is where the right target audience comes into play.

-We can’t reach and please everyone.
-Not only because of the cost is way to high, but also the products, services or content that you make will be mediocre which will not stand out and loved by certain group of people.
-One of the most important reasons why that particular thing go viral is because people loves it.
-Gopro is a good case study on it.
+Not only because of the cost is way too high, but also the products, services or content that you make will be mediocre which will not stand out being loved by certain group of people.

 Finally, the quality of products or services or content is super important.

 Nowadays, we have so many choices out there.
-After we are now in the information age and in the connection economy, the supply of information and knowledge has exceeded its demand while it is a lot easier to connect to other people comparing with before.
+After we are now in the information age and in the connection economy, the supply of information and knowledge has exceeded its demand and it is a lot easier to connect to other people comparing with before.

 So the only way to win is to make something that is way better than other people so you can stand out, get loved and be trusted.